The sparse parity matrix: The standard messages

 Hence, $\fm_{v\to a}(A)=\frozen$ iff $v$ is frozen in the matrix obtained from $A$ by deleting the $a$-row.
 Moreover, $\fm_{a\to v}(A)=\frozen$ iff $v$ is frozen in the matrix obtained by removing the rows of all $b\in\partial v$ except $a$.
 Let $\fm(A)=(\fm_{v\to a}(A),\fm_{a\to v}(A))_{v\in\partial a}$.

 Further, we define $\{\frozen,\fu,\unfrozen\}$-valued marks for the variables and checks by letting

-The intended semantics is that $\frozen$ and $\fu$ both represent frozen variables/checks, meaning that a variable $v$ is frozen if $\fm_v(A)\neq\unfrozen$ while for any check $a$ we have $\fm_a(A)\neq\unfrozen$ if all variables $v\in\partial a$ are frozen.
+The intended semantics is that, barring intuitively unlikely dependencies, $\frozen$ and $\fu$ both represent frozen variables/checks, meaning that a variable $v$ is frozen if $\fm_v(A)\neq\unfrozen$ while for any check $a$ we have $\fm_a(A)\neq\unfrozen$ if all variables $v\in\partial a$ are frozen.
 But for checks or variables with mark $\fu$, freezing hangs by a thread since, for instance, a variable $v$ with $\fm_v(A)=\fu$ receives just a single `freeze' message.
-We will see in \Cor~\ref{Cor_stats} below how this manifests itself in the messages sent out by $\fu$-variables or checks.
+This manifests itself in the messages sent out by $\fu$-variables or checks: a variable or check with mark $\frozen$ can only ever send out messages of $\frozen$, and similarly for $\unfrozen$ instead of $\frozen$, but a variable or check with a mark of $\fu$ can send out different messages to different neighbours.
+We will see a much more detailed description of this phenomenon in \Cor~\ref{Cor_stats} below.

-We consider a dumbed-down version of the Warning Propagation operator $\WP_A$ from \Sec~\ref{Sec_WP} that ``updates'' the messages from \eqref{eqStandard} to messages $\hat\fm_{v\to a}(A)$ as follows:
+Although the standard messages are derived from algebraic reality rather than the WP algorithm, we can still consider what happens when applying the Warning Propagation operator $\WP_A$ from \Sec~\ref{Sec_WP} to them.
+Since the standard messages involve only $\frozen$ and $\unfrozen$ messages, the updated messages $\hat\fm$ given by~\eqref{eqWP1} can be described more simply: